eFoam: Foam cut to size

 Gaming foam

-For tabletop model gamers, playing in the correct space is a massive part of the experience.
-Many play on a dedicated table or area, or even the dining room table, but building your own custom terrain and model sets personalises the game and enhances the overall experience.
+For tabletop model gamers, playing in the right space is a huge part of the experience.
+Many play on a dedicated table or area, or even the dining room table, but building your own custom terrain and model sets personalises the game and enhances it.

 Scenery foam for games

-Please contact us for personal guidance on how foam can be used to create fantastic gaming or model village sets.
+Please contact us for personal guidance on using foam to create fantastic gaming or model village sets.